nodefony/nodefony/src/nodefony/cli/builder/project/skeletons/README.md

 Nodefony is Node.js full-stack web framework.

 Nodefony can be used to develop a complete solution to create a Fullstack Web Application, Secure Api, or Microservices.

+## Note on Migration to TypeScript

+> **Important:** This repository is undergoing a migration to TypeScript.
+You can follow the progress and contribute at [nodefony-core](https://github.com/nodefony/nodefony-core).
+During this period, this repository will receive only security updates for its packages.

 ## Table of content